Events

 To submit a motion…if you have an active local group please contact your local secretary otherwise contact Greg Dempster (greg@ahds.org.uk) as soon as possible.
 If you want, Greg is more than happy to discuss possible motions and help you agree wording.

 DEADLINE – Under our constitution motions which seek to change the constitution must be received by the General Secretary no later than 60 days before the first day of conference.
-So, by 22nd September this year.
+So, by 22nd September this year which has now passed.
 Other motions (e.g. commenting on policy) must be submitted at least 15 days before the AGM, so by 6th November.

 The motions form can be found here.